Available on: Netflix

 Epsiode 16 (the finale) is a lot lighter (and I mean a lot).
 After fare-welling Kang-woo and Hae-soo’s reconciliation with her mother, Jae-yeol encourages Hae-soo to take that worldwide trip she has always been meaning to take.

-Hae-soo reluctantly agrees to travel the work and we fast forward a year.
+Hae-soo reluctantly agrees to travel the world and we fast forward a year.
 One year later, Jae-yeol is doing a lot better: he is back a work, adored by fans and more importantly no longer sees Kang-woo.

 Hae-soo returning from her overseas adventures reunites with Jae-yeol.
 And it is beautiful.
 The drama, in a matter of a couple minutes, skips along and we soon learn that Hae-soo and Jae-yeol have gotten married and are expecting….